Structural Mechanics Fundamentals - Stresses, Strains and Torsion

 - Compute stress and strains in cables, bars, beams and columns; compute deflection of beams; and compute buckling load of compression members.

-- Be able to formulate engineering problems & solve these problems using adequate mathematical tools.
+- Be able to formulate engineering problems and solve these problems using adequate mathematical tools.

 Structural Mechanics is a subject that addresses computational problems in analyzing elastic structural elements.
 The functions contained in Structural Mechanics are designed for professional engineers, educators, and students of engineering mechanics in mechanical, civil, and aerospace engineering.